SC Corinthians Paulista in international football: World Champion Clubs and frustrations in South America (2000–2010)

+Corinthians goals appear first in scores.; Wins are highlighted in green, draws in yellow, and losses in red.;

 The first Libertadores and world champion again (2012–2016)

 The 2012 Copa Libertadores 2nd leg final, between Corinthians and Boca Juniors, was held in Pacaembu Stadium (pictured).

 Despite suffering the most embarrassing Libertadores defeat in their history, Corinthians retained Tite as their coach.
 They clinched their fifth Brazilian national championship on a day when Socrates, one of their former stars, died, and secured a spot in the 2012 Copa Libertadores group stage.
 Their campaign began in a group that included Deportivo Táchira, Nacional Asunción, and Cruz Azul.
 They qualified for the knockout phase as group winners, achieving four wins and two draws in six matches.
 Having the second-best campaign among the 16 qualified teams, Corinthians faced Emelec, who had the second-worst record among the runners-up, in the round of 16.
 With Cássio making his debut in the starting lineup, a goalless first leg in Guayaquil postponed the decision to the Pacaembu Stadium, where Fábio Santos, Paulinho and Alex ensured a 3–0 victory to advance Corinthians to the next round.
 The quarter-final matchup against Vasco da Gama was set as part of the fixed bracket produced by the round of 16 pairings.
 In Rio de Janeiro, a goalless draw in the first leg left the Paulistas needing to win to qualify; any draw with goals would favor the Cariocas under the away goals rule.
 At Pacaembu, the game featured more crunching tackles than clear-cut chances.
 Vasco had two good opportunities in the second half when Diego Souza broke clear of the Corinthians defense but had his effort saved by Cássio; then Nilton headed against the post.
 Instead, Paulinho rose to head in a corner in the 87th minute, giving Corinthians a 1–0 victory and advancing them to the semi-finals for the first time since 2000.